-7.1 It is anticipated that a medical practitioner or dentist may cease their professional practice or a healthcare facility may cease to operate during the long record retention period.
-In these situations, it is important that the ATP Record is properly handled and preserved in order to maintain the traceability of those patients who received a particular batch of an ATP.

-7.2 As with the requirements by their respective code of professional conduct, in these situations, it is the responsibility of the medical practitioner or dentist providing the ATP
+- 7.1 It is anticipated that a medical practitioner or dentist may cease their professional practice or a healthcare facility may cease to operate during the long record retention period.
+In these situations, it is important that the ATP record is properly handled and preserved in order to maintain the traceability of those patients who received a particular batch of an ATP. - 7.2 As with the requirements by their respective code of professional conduct, in these situations, it is the responsibility of the medical practitioner or dentist providing the ATP treatment to ensure that the records are properly handled and kept.
+Medical practitioners, dentists and licensed private healthcare facilities should have due regard to their responsibilities and liabilities under the Personal Data (Privacy) Ordinance, Cap.
+486, when considering how to handle these records.

-2 Under the Pharmacy and Poisons Regulation, Cap.
+2 Under the [proposed amendment of] Pharmacy and Poisons Regulation, Cap.
 138A, licensed wholesalers and manufacturers are required to keep the record for each transaction of disposition for 30 years after the expiry date of the product.